wbolster/jsonlines/doc/index.rst

 Contributing
 ============

-The source code and issue tracker for this package can be found on Github:
+The source code and issue tracker for this package can be found on GitHub:

   https://github.com/wbolster/jsonlines